uiuctml/VLC/README.md

 # VLC
-Code for "Can VLMs Reason Robustly?
-A Neuro-Symbolic Investigation"
+This repository contains the official implementation of the paper "Can VLMs Reason Robustly?
+A Neuro-Symbolic Investigation".

+Code coming soon.